 - Remove the aluminum foil and continue baking for another 15 minutes.

 - Remove from the oven.
-Garnish with more coriander leaves, if desired.
+Garnish with more cilantro, if desired.
 Serve warm.